 Dinner in Krakow

 Here are four restaurant recommendations all located within walking distance of the Main Market Square.
-We ate at three Italian restaurants in Krakow (we ate a ton of Polish food the week before and my pasta-loving family was ready for some good Italian food) and all were very good: Boscaiola, Le Grand Mamma, and Aqua e Vino.
+We ate at three Italian restaurants in Krakow (we ate a ton of Polish food the week before and my pasta-loving family was ready for some good Italian food) and both were very good: Boscaiola and Le Grand Mamma.
 Boscaiola was our favorite.
 We also dined at the Michelin-starred Cyrano de Bergerac, a wonderful experience without breaking the bank.